inr-kit/twps/docs/source/how_to_use.rst

     * - Template
       - Resulting file
     * - .. literalinclude:: examples/mline3.t
-      - .. literalinclude:: examples/mline3.t.res
+      - .. literalinclude:: examples/mline3.res.t

 Note that this form is visualy less clear than in the first example in this section, so it is better to avoid putting any code to the first line of the multi-line snippet.

 Multi-line snippets are always executed.
-By default, the code of the multi-line snippets is repeated in the resulting file (for the other behaviour use ``-d`` key, see :ref:`keys-label`), and if any standard output is generated by the snippet, it is placed right after the snippet's end delimiter, on the same line.
+By default, the code of the multi-line snippets is repeated in the resulting file (unless ``-d`` key is given, see :ref:`keys-label`), and if any standard output is generated by the snippet, it is placed right after the snippet's end delimiter, on the same line.